 Due to the nature of its current operations, the Company earned no revenue during the periods presented.
 Quarterly fluctuations mainly relate to the recognition of share-based payments which occur as stock options are granted and vest, foreign exchange gains and losses which vary with market rates and mineral property exploration recoveries, expenses or impairments which occur as projects are identified and drilling results are analyzed or other indicators arise.

-Significant impairment charges were recognized in three months ended October 31, 2015, October 31, 2014 (partly derecognized in the three months ended July 31, 2015) and significant mineral property recoveries were recognized in the three months ended October 31, 2014.
-Significant share-based payments expense was recognized in the three months ended April 30, 2016.
+Significant impairment charges were recognized in three months ended July 31, 2016, October 31, 2015 and October 31, 2014 (partly derecognized in the three months ended July 31, 2015).
+Significant mineral property recoveries were recognized in the three months ended October 31, 2014.
+A significant share-based payments expense was recognized in the three months ended April 30, 2016.
+A significant loss on settlement of debt was recognized in the three months ended July 31, 2016.